Szy-Ban/Pokemon-Fan-Application/README.md

 - **/pages**: Contains pages for individual Pokémon, abilities, and lists with dynamic routing.
 - **/components**: Reusable components such as Pokémon cards, filters, and navigation elements.
-- **/utils**: Helper functions for handling API requests and data transformations.

 ## Future Enhancements